Import data from Amazon Aurora MySQL into Zoho Analytics

 - What happens when I delete or rename the database in the source database?

 - What are the limitations of Live Connect?

 After setup, you might have to wait sometime for the initial fetch to happen.
-This depends upon the amount of data to be imported into Zoho Analytics and also the response time of your Amazon RDS - Amazon Aurora server.
+This depends upon the amount of data to be imported into Zoho Analytics and also the response time of your Amazon Aurora MySQL server.
 You will receive an email notification once the import is complete.
 If you access the Workspace before the initial fetch, it will not display any data.

 Yes.
 Follow the below steps to import data into an existing database:

 - Open the Workspace into which you wish to import the data.

 - Click the Import Data button in the Explorer tab.

 - Click Cloud Databases option.

 Configuring the import will be similar to the steps followed in this presentation.